 This quick read draws on the science of the mind, ancient civilizations, mobile tech, Shakespeare, funny TV commercials, and a host of other diverse topics to explain why we prefer pictures over words, brevity over length and depth, and are thereby willingly giving up our ability to reach consensus and collaboration on any constructive action.
 Ultimately, A Thousand Words is a book for marketers and business leaders, for whom Baskin makes a novel, contrarian conclusion come to life with illustrative examples, intriguing facts, and not a little bit of wit: it’s not that a picture tells a thousand words, but rather we need a thousand words to understand most pictures.
 His insights have implications for how brands communicate with their markets, and how consumers interpret those communications.
 Read this book and you’ll never Tweet the same again…

-In Tell the Truth, Jonathan Salem Baskin and Sue Unerman look at the content and context of marketing communications.
-They provide the research of hundreds of companies and in-depth case studies on more than 50 global brands to show us that truthful brands deliver sales, profits, and sustainable relationships.
+In Tell the Truth, Jonathan Salem Baskin and Sue Unerman provide the research of hundreds of companies and in-depth case studies on more than 50 global brands to show us that truthful brands deliver sales, profits, and sustainable relationships.
 Truth yields true competitive advantage.

 Are Facebook, Twitter, or YouTube really new?
 The technologies certainly are, but history provides antecedents for every behavioral, cultural, and commercial quality of new media experience.
 Crowdsourcing?
 Medieval villagers used it to learn about treatments for the Black Death long before consumers submitted ideas for new flavors of soda pop.
 Engagement?
 19th Century industrial unions were planning activism in ways that make “friending” a product or service little more than a joke.
 Conversation?
 The Romans ran their government with it, while the French Terror used it to murder thousands.
 Debate?
 People have jousted and dueled for centuries.

 If you strip away the technology, you open up a rich resource of case histories that better explain the dynamics, shortcomings, and immense opportunities for social media.
-Histories of Social Media (the first edition was published in 2011, and the second in 2012) explores two thousand years of communications do’s and don’ts to deliver an insightful, entertaining, and useful read.
+Histories of Social Media explores two thousand years of communications do’s and don’ts to deliver an insightful, entertaining, and useful read.

-This book is your resource and guide for better branding and marketing in 2010, culled from studies of 500+ companies worldwide, analysis in 260 essays on the award-winning Dim Bulb blog, and then distilled and refined to deliver:
+This book is your resource and guide for better branding and marketing, culled from studies of 500+ companies worldwide, analysis in 260 essays on the award-winning Dim Bulb blog, and then distilled and refined to deliver:

 Branding expert Baskin plays the merry iconoclast in this witty guide that marshals the latest research and a good serving of common sense to debunk branding’s many myths.
 The author’s claim that branding is a waste of money is likely to be controversial, but his research is sound and persuasive: he covers the failure of the Gap’s Red campaign, the useless Burger King mascot, why Starbucks’ success has nothing to do with branding, and he revisits Coke and Pepsi’s rivalry, which culminated in their multimillion-dollar dueling ads featuring Britney Spears and Christina Aguilera that had scant effect on sales.